scrapinghub/extruct/README.rst

 By default, the command line tool will try to extract all the supported metadata formats from the page (currently Microdata, JSON-LD, RDFa, Open Graph and Microformat).
-If you want to restrict the output to just one or a subset of those, you can pass their individual names through 'syntaxes' argument.
+If you want to restrict the output to just one or a subset of those, you can pass their individual names collected in a list through 'syntaxes' argument.

 For example, this command extracts only Microdata and JSON-LD metadata from "http://example.com"::